bowo-prasetyo/forkbuild/docs/Principles.md

 mutation is already a serializable, replayable, undoable command.
 Adding collaboration means adding a transport for those commands, not inventing a second mutation system.

+A Publication is never edited (0.2.8).
+Editing a published world is an explicit fork operation that produces a new, independent, editable Document.
+The original Publication, its snapshot, and its WorldPlacement remain completely untouched.
+This separation is what makes the content lifecycle safe: nobody can accidentally overwrite someone else's published work by editing in the World View.